 It’s taken me all this time to write about experimenting in our communications with others.
 Odd in some ways.
 After all, therapy is about communication; with words, but often with gestures and posture.

-Therefore, I’ll start with training programmes in areas such as assertiveness training or motivational interviewing.
-I decided to use two models of psychology with communication at their centre.
-Those models are Transactional Analysis (TA) and Neuro-linguistic Programming (NLP).
+I’ll start to consider this issue of communication using areas such as assertiveness training and motivational interviewing.
+There are two models of psychology with communication at their centre worth highlighting; those models are Transactional Analysis (TA) and Neuro-linguistic Programming (NLP).

 I have mentioned TA on a number of occasions.
 It had a large impact on my own personal and professional development in the 1960’s and 1970’s.
 Look at this page, for more information.
 Does it invite you to design a safe experiment when you are talking to others?
 Consider, for instance, when you speak to some-one else, what ego state are you talking from and what ego state are you talking to?